-Whether you're planning on visiting one of Barcelona's beaches (Sitges, Somorrostro, St. Sebastia, and St. Miguel beaches) or taking a tour of the Palau Nacional (National Palace) in Montjuïc, you're sure to find a way to enjoy the mid-60s weather and sunny skies.
-Alternatively, you could visit the Barcelona Zoo or the Ciutat Vella district, which is home to a number of great tapas bars, restaurants, shops, and architectural history.
+- April is a great time to get outside and enjoy the great (for the most part) weather.
+Whether you're planning on visiting one of Barcelona's beaches or taking a tour of the Palau Nacional (National Palace) in Montjuïc, you're sure to find a way to enjoy the mid-60s weather and sunny skies.
+Alternatively, you could visit the Barcelona Zoo or the Ciutat Vella district, which is home to a number of great tapas bars, restaurants, shops, and historical architecture.

 - April is the tail end of low season in Barcelona, so you can still usually find fair prices on accommodation, and there won't be nearly as many tourist crowds as in the later spring and summer months.
 However, always remember to travel responsibly and respect the locals and their community, no matter when you go.

 Want to learn more about the best times to visit Barcelona?

 We've broken it down in our complete guide to planning the perfect trip to Barcelona.